savob/savobajic.ca/content/projects/personal/fob.md

 I was curious to see how the entry system worked in the condo I was living in during my second year of studies, so I decided to see how the entry fob I was given worked (ideally in a non-destructive way).
-After taking it apart it became apparent it was a glorified TV remote so I set about replicating it with hobbist equipment.
+After taking it apart it became apparent it was a glorified TV remote so I set about replicating it with hobbyist equipment.

 ## Requirements